h3rald/litestore/doc/_md/api.md

 ### info - LiteStore Information

-This resource can be queried to obtain basic information and statistics on the {{LS -> LiteStore}} server.
+This resource can be queried to obtain basic information and statistics on the {{LS}} server.

 #### OPTIONS info